mahynski/my_package/README.md

 $ pip-compile requirements.in # Modify as needed before executing
 ~~~

 Adjust the `docs/conf.py` as desired.
 Then run `docs/make_docs.sh` to setup the documentation initially.
 You can manually add and adjust later.

 ~~~bash
 $ bash make_docs.sh
 ~~~

+This comman creates documentation for your package, but you still need to adjust the main landing page (`docs/index.rst`) manually.
+Here is a [primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) on reStructured text markup language.

 Go to [https://about.readthedocs.com/](https://about.readthedocs.com/) to link your repo to build and host the documentation automatically!
 The `.readthedocs.yml` file contains the configuration for this which you can adjust as needed.